things-nyc/arduino-lmic-v1.5/README.md

 The mbed-src/ directory contents are believed to be primarily under the Apache 2.0 license

-You not rely on this summary.
+You may not rely on this summary.
 Refer to each individual source file for more details.

 ***